In A Nutshell

-Non-Nuclear Electromagnetic Pulses (NNEMP) generated by payload of bombs, cruise missiles or drones, without the use of nuclear technology.
+Non-Nuclear Electromagnetic Pulses (NNEMP) generated by payload of bombs, cruise missiles, or drones, without the use of nuclear technology.

 Lightning Electromagnetic Pulses (LEMP) caused by natural lightning strikes.

-An additional point which can be mentioned here in this context: a product should not interfere with itself.
+An additional point that can be mentioned here in this context: a product should not interfere with itself.
 This topic refers not particularly to EMC, it refers to signal integrity.
 However, signal integrity and EMC often goes hand in hand with each other.

 EMC vs. EMI.